ampproject/amphtml/extensions/amp-ad/amp-ad.md

 - If there is no fallback element available, the amp-ad tag will be collapsed (set to display: none) if the ad sends a message that the ad slot cannot be filled and AMP determines that this operation can be performed without affecting the user's scroll position.

+## Serving video ads
+AMP natively supports a number video players like BrightCove, DailyMotion etc that can monetize ads.
+For a full list, see [here] (../README.md#audiovideo).

+If you use a player that is not supported in AMP, you can serve your custom player using [amp-iframe](https://ampbyexample.com/components/amp-iframe/).

+When using `amp-iframe` approach:
+ - Make sure there is a poster if loading the player in the first viewport.
+[Details](../amp-iframe/amp-iframe.md#iframe-with-placeholder).
+ - Video and poster have to be served over HTTPS.

 ## Running ads from a custom domain

 AMP supports loading the bootstrap iframe that is used to load ads from a custom domain such as your own domain.